 - As this bib has been designed with the hunting market in mind primarily, you’re limited to a camouflage motif.

-- Although it scores well for overall breathability, there’s no additional vents which might limit the use of these bibs in warmer months.
+- Although it scores well for overall breathability, there are no additional vents which might limit the use of these bibs in warmer months.

 - Sizes run a little large, so take care when picking out your choice.

 As you can see, this crop of the best rain gear for fishing products boasts plenty of benefits that far outweigh the cons.
 Fishing rain suits are incredibly functional but need user-friendly features and versatility in their design to perform.

 Despite a slight pocket shortage, the rain jacket and pants combo we picked out for our shortlist delivers in spades in every other aspect.
 It’s also great to see more everyday items of gear like a fishing rain jacket still be able to stand out from the crowd, with the Rivers West selection we earmarked definitely demonstrating how quality construction and material development delivers a superior garment.

 If you need any further information learning how to fly fish then check out our homepage.
 We also have a lot of information on fly fishing since you’re reading this article I bet you’re wondering about trout fishing in the rain.
 Is it worth it?